How to Use the STAR Method for Interview Questions

 ---|

-Pro Tip: When using the STAR technique for interviews, bring up stories where you were the main actor, and use the first person singular in your answers, like this, “I did…” rather than “We did.”
+Pro Tip: When using the STAR format for interviews, bring up stories where you were the main actor, and use the first person singular in your answers, like this: “I did…” rather than “We did.”
 Keep the focus on you.

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?
 Check.
 Start building a professional resume template here for free.

-Let’s look at a list of typical STAR method interview questions and answers:
+Let’s look at a list of typical STAR questions for interviews and sample answers:

 1. Tell me about a time you had a conflict at work.